fabiommmoreira/document-viewer/README.md

 - Add customized loading, error and homepage screens
 - Move CSS variables into a separate file
 - Add tests to smaller components - I've only tested the main interactions in the Document component

+Note: Sorry about the `mend` commits.
+I've made a typo in the _git amend_ command and it has set those commits in the commit tree :/